-I estimate the presented model using URR as the quality measure and use these quality scores as my definition of quality in demand estimation.
+I estimate the presented model using adequate URR as the quality measure and use these quality scores as my definition of quality in demand estimation.

 The dependent variable is thus a binary indicator of the treatment reaching the URR threshold of 0.65, which defines adequate treatments.
-I present the results in Table 4.
+I present the results in Table 5.
 Patients with diabetes and heart disease (cardiopathy or vascular peripheral disease) have on average worse results in terms of URR.
 Having diabetes reduces the probability of having an adequate treatment by 5.4 percentage points.
 Being female reduces this probability, on average, in 15.6 percentage points.

-Table A2 shows quality measures do not vary substantially in their mean or standard deviation with the risk-adjustment.
+Table A2 shows quality measures (adequate URR and others) do not vary substantially in their mean or standard deviation with the risk-adjustment.
 This shows there is little influence from patients on quality outcomes.

-I plot facility-year quality scores in Figure 7.
+I plot facility-year quality scores in Figure 6.
 There is substantial variation in the provision of quality according to URR: while some facilities provide adequate quality in 50% of treatments, others approach 100%.
 There is large overlap among independent, private and public facilities, although average levels tend to be higher for independent facilities.
-The quality ranking of facilities (averaging over all years) varies little with adjustment, but there is some reordering (Figure A5).